rmacken98/FinalSQACA/README.md

 Tasks will be removed from the backlog as they are completed.

-- Decided on what test coverage tool to use.
-- Create Rubric.
-- Create Criteria.
-- Add Criteria to a Rubric.
-- Create Student Grades.
 - Add a criteria score to a student grade.
 - Get a list of all Rubrics.
 - Get a specific Rubric by name.